Want to find a job in the UK? It’s essential that you have a good CV that communicates to employers why you’re the best candidate for the position.

 - Organisational skills

-For each of your skills, include an example of when you used that skill in your work experience section to show employers how you’ve applied it in the past.
+For each of your skills, include an example of when you used that skill in a workplace setting.
+Specifically, write out these examples in your work experience section to show employers how you’ve applied them in the past.
 For example:

 - Being on your local football team shows you’re capable of teamwork

-- Being a regular gym-goer shows your commitment to a goal (in this case, increasing your strength, losing weight, or toning up)
+- Being a regular gym-goer shows your commitment to reaching personal goals

-You can also use this section to add any extra skills or information that aren’t required for the job but that improve your job application.
+You can also use your hobbies and interests section to add any extra skills or information that aren’t required for the job but still improve your job application.
 For example:

 - If you live in a rural area, showing you have a driving licence might reassure employers that you’d be able to make it into work without relying on public transport